rshnn/song-success-predictor/readme.md

 ## master plan

 1. [x] write script to build sample dataset

-    + [ ] will need to amend to add another field (our custom `success` measure)
+2. [x] build another structure (pandas DataFrame?) to hold relevant fields for learning

-2. [ ] build another structure (pandas DataFrame?) to hold relevant fields for learning
+3. [ ] try to predict song_hotttnesss using other features
-    + Something that sklearn's models will accept.  do research on this/look into other github projects
+    + acoustic

-3. [ ] try to predict hotttnesss using other features
+        * key                 int,
-    + duration            real,
+        * tempo               real,
-    + song_hotttnesss     real,
+        * loudness            real,
-    + danceability        real,
+        * time_signature      int,
-    + energy              real,
+    + metadata
-    + key                 int,
+        * duration            real,
-    + tempo               real,
+        * artist_familiarity  real,
-    + loudness            real,
+        * artist_hotttnesss   real,
-    + time_signature      int,
+    + What learning models should we try?
-    + duration            real,
+        * Logistic regression
-    + artist_familiarity  real,
+        * SVM
-    + artist_hotttnesss   real,
+        * kNN

-4. [ ] Find a way to build the `success` measure using yahoo/itunes/spotify data
+4. Hopefully learning models using the above feature set perform poorly .
+We decide that some of the acoustic features should be combined into `energy` and `danceability`.
-    + Ties into the above script...wont be simple plug.
+    + Do some googling.
+Find out that ontologies represent these measures as derived values from other features:

-5.  [ ] Generate statistics
+        * `energy`: function of (loudness, segment stuff)
-6.  [ ] Generate pretty plots
+        * `danceability`: function of (tempo, time_signature)

 ## building our dataset